Frax (FRAX) Price Hits $1.00

-Frax (FRAX) traded up 0% against the US dollar during the 1 day period ending at 19:00 PM Eastern on July 11th.
-One Frax coin can now be purchased for approximately $1.00 or 0.00005007 BTC on major cryptocurrency exchanges.
-In the last seven days, Frax has traded 0.4% lower against the US dollar.
-Frax has a total market cap of $1.36 billion and approximately $9.18 million worth of Frax was traded on exchanges in the last 24 hours.
+Frax (FRAX) traded 0.1% lower against the U.S. dollar during the 24 hour period ending at 12:00 PM E.T. on July 17th.
+In the last seven days, Frax has traded 0.2% higher against the U.S. dollar.
+One Frax coin can now be purchased for approximately $1.00 or 0.00004719 BTC on popular cryptocurrency exchanges.
+Frax has a total market capitalization of $1.36 billion and approximately $9.78 million worth of Frax was traded on exchanges in the last day.

 - Sweet SOL (SSOL) traded 600.9% higher against the dollar and now trades at $0.0001 or 0.00000000 BTC.